 Kadavu (pronounced Kahn-da-voo), has a population of approximately 8700 and lies only 88 kilometers south of Suva.
 Kadavu is approximately 48 kilometers in length and varies in width from 365 meters to 13 kilometers.
 Its area is 411 square kilometers, just a bit less than Taveuni.
 Kadavu has several high mountains and numerous precipitous cliffs.
 In short it is a rugged island with few roads, which makes water taxis the prime mode of transportation.

-The airport, a government station and a new hospital are located at the eastern end of the island in the village of Vunisea.
-Note that most of the resorts on Kadavu are nowhere near the airstrip-you must be met and ferried another 30- to 60 minutes by small craft to your destination.
+The airport, a government station and a health center are located at the eastern end of the island in the village of Vunisea.
+Note that most of the resorts on Kadavu are nowhere near the airstrip-you must be met and ferried another 30- to 60 minutes (or more) by small craft to your destination.

 Definitely Do Not Miss